lawkaringithi/county-data-scraper/README.md

 That said, it scraps Wikipedia for Kenyan county data (counties, constituencies and wards).

-Some of the data on Wikipedia is not complete.
-Some constituency links point to pages that do not have the ward data.
-If you need complete data, this is propably not what you should be using ~ but it's okay for test data.
+The data on Wikipedia is incomplete and some constituency links point to pages that do not have ward data.
+If you need complete data, this is propably not what you should be using ~ but should be fine for test data.

 ### Usage: